juju/docs/src/en/charms-storage.md

 ```

 As can be inferred from the above output, for each Juju storage pool based on
 the 'lxd' storage provider there is a LXD storage pool that gets created.
+It
-It is these LXD pools will house that actual storage volumes.
+is these LXD pools that will house the actual volumes.

-The LXD storage pool corresponding to the Juju 'lxd' storage pool doesn't get
+The LXD pool corresponding to the Juju 'lxd' pool doesn't get created until the
-created until the 'lxd' pool is used for the first time (typically via the
+latter is used for the first time (typically via the `juju deploy` command).
+It
-`juju deploy` command) and is called simply 'juju'.
+is called simply 'juju'.

 The command `lxc storage list` is used to list LXD storage pools.
 A full
-"contingent" of LXD non-customized storage pools would like like this:
+"contingent" of LXD non-custom storage pools would like like this:

 ```no-highlight
 +------------+-------------+--------+------------------------------------+---------+